-Senate Bill 304 aims to amend the statutes regarding absentee voting by establishing new requirements for the hours during which voters can cast their absentee ballots in person at the office of the municipal clerk or an alternate site.
-The bill mandates that these locations must be open for at least 20 hours during the absentee voting period, which begins 14 days before an election and ends on the Sunday prior to the election.
-Additionally, the bill requires that the specific office hours for absentee voting be included in the type E election notice, which is published by the municipality.
+Senate Bill 304 aims to amend the statutes regarding absentee voting by establishing new requirements for the hours that municipal clerks' offices or alternate sites must be open for in-person absentee voting.
+Specifically, the bill mandates that these locations must be open for at least 20 hours during the absentee voting period, which begins 14 days before an election and ends on the Sunday prior to the election.
+Additionally, the bill requires that the specific hours of operation be included in the type E election notice, which is published by the municipality.

 Statutes affected: